dnaforge/dnaforge-backend/Protocol.md

 The example above should produce a very long JSON response.

-## Get Default Step Configurations
+## Get Default Stage Configurations

-The server also provides some default steps that represent a good starting point for relaxation and simulation.
+The server also provides some default stages that represent a good starting point for relaxation and simulation.

 ```
 CLIENT -> GET/options/default
-SERVER -> List<StepConfig>
+SERVER -> List<StageConfig>
 ```

 ### Example